 Government is working to extend support to uninsured businesses that were also affected by the civil unrest.
-Government will set aside dedicated funds for this purpose and will announce a mechanism for these businesses to apply for support, in due course.
+Government will set aside dedicated funds for this purpose and will announce a mechanism for these businesses to apply for support, in due course

 Funding for SMMEs affected by the pandemic, will be prioritised through a once-off business survival funding mechanisms.

-12. RE-OPENING OF AIRPORTS, LAND BORDERS AND INTERNATIONAL TRAVEL International travel is restricted to the following five airports will remain open for international travel with standard infection control measures: OR Tambo, Cape Town, King Shaka, Kruger Mpumalanga and Lanseria airports.
-The land borders which are fully operational will remain as ruch.
+12. RE-OPENING OF AIRPORTS AND INTERNATIONAL TRAVEL

+The following five airports will remain open for international travel with standard infection control measures: OR Tambo, Cape Town, King Shaka, Kruger Mpumalanga and Lanseria airports.